GoogleCloudPlatform/cloud-code-intellij/README.md

 ## Supported Platforms

-The Cloud Tools for IntelliJ plugin supports the entire JetBrains family of IDEs, versions 2018.2 or later for Kubernetes support, and 2017.2 for everything else.
-Both the free and paid editions of the IDEs are supported.
+The Cloud Tools for IntelliJ plugin supports the entire JetBrains family of IDEs, versions 2018.2 or later.
+Both the free and paid editions of the
+IDEs are supported.

 For GCP functionality, full support is available for IntelliJ IDEA Ultimate Edition, with limited